 You can configure a management port only when in-band management is enabled on other trusted interfaces on the appliance.

-To configure a management interface, at the site level, navigate to Configuration > Basic Settings > Interfaces and select the MGMT interface.
+To configure a management interface, at the site level, navigate to Configuration > Site Configuration > Interfaces and select the MGMT interface.
 For more information on configuring interface groups, see Interfaces.

 To reconfigure the management port to perform management functionality, remove the configuration.
 Create a configuration without using the management port and activate it.